Harry Hay: New Mexico and the Radical Faeries: 1971 to 1979

 In May 1971, Hay and Burnside moved to the San Juan Pueblo in New Mexico, taking their kaleidoscope factory with them.
 However, in June 1973, an accidental fire destroyed their kaleidoscope factory and mail order inventory, leaving them without a livelihood.
 In New Mexico, Hay once again took part in activism; he volunteered for a radical newspaper, El Grito (The Cry), which aimed at a Chicano readership.
 In 1975, he took a leading role in a water rights campaign to prevent the federal government from damming the Rio Grande.
-Local activists argued that it would devastate local farmland while benefitting the wealthy land owner Richard Cook, whose own land would be made fertile by the dam and who owned the company that was due to construct it.
-Hay organised the publication of literature on the subject, forming an umbrella activist group, and building it into a national campaign through the Nation-Wide Friends of the Rio Grande.
+Local activists argued that it would devastate local farmland while benefiting the wealthy land owner Richard Cook, whose own land would be made fertile by the dam and who owned the company that was due to construct it.
+Hay organized the publication of literature on the subject, forming an umbrella activist group, and building it into a national campaign through the Nation-Wide Friends of the Rio Grande.
 The campaign was ultimately successful as the government rejected the plans in 1976.
 During the campaign, his mother died, and he was unable to return to Los Angeles for her memorial service.

 After this, he involved himself in the foundation of a local LGBT rights group, the Lambdas de Santa Fe, designed to fight homophobic violence in northern New Mexico.
 The group sponsored a gay ball, and in June 1977 they held Albuquerque's first Gay Pride Parade.
 Hay's fame had begun to grow across the U.S., and at this time he was contacted by the historians Jonathan Ned Katz and John D'Emilio over the course of their independent research projects into the nation's LGBT history.
 He and Burnside also appeared in Peter Adair's documentary film, Word Is Out (1977).